Mercedes M102

 Idle control

-Stock Mercedes IAC controller is working fine, you can leave it as is.
-If you want to control IAC valve with Invent - disconnect the wire from the stock ECU and connect it to the IDLE wire.
+The stock Mercedes IAC controller is functioning properly and can remain unchanged.
+If you wish to control the IAC valve using Invent ECU, disconnect the wire from the stock ECU and connect it to the IDLE w

 Attention

-Only 2-wire idle valve is supported.
-For 3-wire valve, external circuit is needed.
-For more information, look into additional info section at the end of the document.
+Only a 2-wire idle valve is supported.
+For a 3-wire valve, an external circuit is required.
+For further details, please refer to the Additional Information section at the end of the document.

 Lambda sensor